HiPattanan/AMR_Snakemake/README.md

 ### Phylogenetic analysis
 Phylogenetic analysis involves studying the evolutionary relationships between organisms.
-Our analysis uses R programming to visualize and analyze the connections between phylogenetic trees, geographic locations, and antimicrobial resistance (AMR) gene.
+Our analysis uses R programming to visualize and analyze the connections between phylogenetic tree, geographic locations, and antimicrobial resistance (AMR) gene.

 Data Requirements
 To conduct the analysis, we need three types of data: